-If the individual is under 18 years of age at the commencement date of the apprenticeship or traineeship, and in the care or control of a parent or guardian must provide signed consent to the apprenticeship or traineeship, if appropriate.
+If you are under 18 years at the commencement date of the apprenticeship or traineeship, and in the care or control of a parent or guardian, they must provide signed consent to the apprenticeship or traineeship.

 - contact the Electrical Safety Office on 1300 362 128 for more information on the specific and strict supervision requirements.

-Employers who are already employed can commence an apprenticeship or traineeship with your current employer, if appropriate (e.g. an apprenticeship could be used to move from trades assistant to apprentice to tradesperson.
-As an existing employee, the individual may be able to apply for recognition of prior learning or credit transfers for the experience they have already acquired.
-This may reduce the nominal term of the apprenticeship or traineeship.
+You can start an apprenticeship or traineeship with your current employer, if appropriate (e.g. an apprenticeship could be used to move from trades assistant to apprentice to tradesperson).
+You may be able to apply for recognition of prior learning for the experience you have already acquired, which may reduce the time it takes you to complete your apprenticeship or traineeship.

-However, as an existing employee, you may be subject to the Existing Workers Policy (PDF, 330 KB) which may affect funding for training.
+However, as an existing employee, you may be subject to the existing workers policy (PDF, 330 KB) which may affect funding for training.

-School students, typically in Years 10, 11 and 12, are able to participate in school-based apprenticeships and traineeships which allows the student to study for their Queensland Certificate of Education (QCE) while working and training towards a recognised qualification.
+School students, typically in Years 10, 11 and 12, can participate in school-based apprenticeships and traineeships, allowing you to study for your Queensland Certificate of Education (QCE) while working and training towards a recognised qualification.

-School students may also take on a part-time apprenticeship or traineeship outside of school hours, if a school-based apprenticeship or traineeship doesn't suit..
+You may also take on a part-time apprenticeship or traineeship outside of school hours, if a school-based apprenticeship or traineeship doesn't suit..

 Interstate apprentices and trainees